smarticoai/public-api/docs/ui/leaderboard/UIGuide_getLeaderBoard.md

 - Returns the top-20 ranked entries for one period, the current user's own rank, and the configured prize table.
-- One call per (period type, current-or-previous) — the SDK caches under a single key, so switching periods or current/previous within 30 s returns stale cached data unless `clearCaches()` is invoked.
+- One call per (period type, current-or-previous) — the SDK caches each combination independently for 30 s, so switching periods or current/previous fetches the correct board (no cross-tab collision).
 - No subscription, no push refresh.
 Poll manually if the consumer needs live updates during an in-progress period.